I want to give you some quizzes!

 Construction material is another consideration that determines longevity and comfort.
 High-quality materials make the binoculars long-lasting, and thus expensive.

-For example, magnesium alloy is used in expensive models due to its lightweight and long-lasting properties, while resins and plastics are used in the inexpensive models.
+For example, Magnesium housing is used in expensive models due to its lightweight and long-lasting properties, Alluminum housing is used in middle class binoculars, while resins and plastics are used in the inexpensive models.

 Although polycarbonate resins and plastics are tough and resistant to knocks and bumps but they are heavy in weight.